 In September 2015, immediately after the launch of the relocation programme - as part of the “hotspot” approach - EASO and Greece signed also the EASO Hotspot Operating Plan to Greece.
 This document laid down the conditions and objectives of EASO’s specific technical and operational support to Greece.
 EASO support was further increased by Amendment no 1 (December 2015) and Amendment no 2 (April 2016).

 In particular, EASO provided support with the provision of relevant information to potential relocation candidates and the registration process at the Asylum Service, handling outgoing Dublin take charge requests, including relocation, detection of possible document fraud and implementation of the admissibility procedure.

 In December 2016, EASO continued to support Greece and its capacity building process in the framework of a Special Operating Plan to Greece, which describes the various measures to support the Greek authorities in the field of international protection and reception.

 See Press Release

-In December 2017, EASO and the Government of Greece signed a new Operating Plan outlining the technical and operational support measures that the Agency will carry out in the country in 2018.
-The Operating Plan builds on the operational support provided by EASO to Greece and aims to respond to the pressure on its asylum and reception systems as well as sustain the full implementation of the EU asylum acquis.
+In December 2017, EASO and the Government of Greece signed a new Operating Plan outlining the technical and operational support measures that the Agency carried out in the country in 2018.
+The Operating Plan built on the operational support provided by EASO to Greece and aimed to respond to the pressure on its asylum and reception systems as well as to sustain the full implementation of the EU asylum acquis.

 See Press Release